apify/apify-cli/COMMANDS.md

          the name specified in "apify.json" file.

 OPTIONS
-  -b, --build-tag=build-tag            Build tag to be applied to the successful
+  -b, --build-tag=build-tag              Build tag to be applied to the
-                                       act build.
+                                         successful act build.
 By default, it is taken from the "apify.json" file

   -v, --version-number=version-number    Act version number to which the files
                                          should be pushed.
 By default, it is taken from the "apify.json" file.

+  -w, --wait-for-finish=wait-for-finish  Seconds for waiting to build to finish,
+                                         if no value passed, it waits forever.

 DESCRIPTION
   The command creates a ZIP with files of the act from the current directory,